ahmadhuzaifa/boxhead3D/README.md

 # Box Head 3D

-Thanks for checking out my project!
+Thank you for checking out my project!

 This is a fully functional first person shooter game made in Unity and programmed in C#Script.
 This project is still under development.